Gaspar Vilela: Mission to Japan

 Vilela had the sensibility to understand the particularities of Japan, changing the methods to a Catechesis activity, taking advantage of the Japanese people's superior knowledge and educated ways.

 One of the most important and useful things Vilela did, was to learn the Japanese language giving him the ability to talk directly to the people, without interpreters and frustrations.
 He turns also to the aristocracy, mainly daimyos, seeking their protection and funding.

 Vilela also identifies the main Buddhist sects present in Japan, the Zen ("shaka") and the Amitaba ("amida").

 Between 1558 and 1559 at Hirado Vilela baptized more than 600 people.
 Over the next 2 years, more than 1300 people have been converted on the Tokushima island and others places.
 In 1563 Omura Sumitada converted (with the name D. Bartolomeu) to please the Portuguese and acquire their preference to pick his sea port and enrich with the commerce.

 However, the aggressive activity of Vilela provokes the demolishing of three Buddhist temples, building Christian temples in their place.
 He also threw Buddhists objects into the sea, and destroyed pagodes replacing them with crosses.
 This triggered many conflicts and antagonisms with the Buddhists.
 In 1558 daimyo Matsura Takanobu expelled the Jesuits from Hirado, including Vilela, the main character of the fury.

 In 1564, the Buddhist community infuriated by the conversion of the daimyo Omura Sumitada were instigated by the Buddhist monks and leaders to revolt, destroying Yokoseura, including the sea port, forcing the Portuguese residents and sea ships to move elsewhere.
 A small fishing village called Nagasaki is chosen, on which Vilela participates.

 In Nagasaki a church is built, probably called São Paulo, where Vilela celebrated mass.

 In 1559 he travelled to Kyoto, in the center of Japan, ruled by daimyo Oda Nobunaga.
 He welcomed and guided Luís Fróis in this period, founding the first mission in the region in 1560.
 In 1563 he had a dispute in Nara with the astronomer Yûki Yamashiro and the Confucianist Kiyohara Ekata, but he was able to make the latter convert to Christianity.
 He also debated with the masters of the court, making him very popular and respected.
 Because of the instabilities in Japan, the missionaries were expelled also from Kyoto in 1565.
 Vilela also extended his activity to Sakai.

 Final years

 Vilela was finally called by his hierarchy, returning to Cochin in 1571.

-He left for Goa where he retiree and died on 4 February 1572, he was 47 years old.
+He left for Goa where he retired and died on 4 February 1572, he was 47 years old.